|

 Study Section: Somatosensory/Pain (ZRG1 IFCN-K).

-2004 Chair, NIH Special Council on
+2004 Chair, NIH Special Council on Mind-Body

-Mind-Body Interactions and Health (ZRG1 RPHB-B 50 R).
+Interactions and Health (ZRG1 RPHB-B 50 R).

-2003 Member, NIH Special Emphasis Panel
+2003 Member, NIH Special Emphasis Panel on Behavioral

-Interactions and Health: Research Infrastructure Program”.
+Health: Research Infrastructure Program”.

-2003-05 Member, NIH Grant Application Study Section:
+2003-05 Member, NIH Grant Application Study Section: Clinical

-Clinical Neuroplasticity and Neurotransmitters (ZRG1 CNNT-01) /
+Neuroplasticity and Neurotransmitters (ZRG1 CNNT-01) / Brain

-Brain Disorders and Clinical Neuroscience (ZRG1 BDCN2).
+Disorders and Clinical Neuroscience (ZRG1 BDCN2).

-2003- Invited member, Rome III Multinational Team
+2003- Invited member and co-author, Rome III

-on Functional Gastrointestinal Disorders Policy: a team of
+Multinational Team on Functional Gastrointestinal Disorders

-distinguished scientists and clinicians from around the world
+Policy: a team of distinguished scientists and clinicians from

-2001-2003 Chair, American Gastroenterological Association
+2001-03 Chair, American Gastroenterological

-Disorders for the Digestive Disease Week (DDW), the annual
+and Disorders for the Digestive Disease Week (DDW), the annual

 meeting for all digestive diseases societies in the USA with an